HR

 The second diksha is in the Mahamrityunjaya or Tryambakam mantra, which is also popularly called the mantra of immortality.
 During this mantra diksha, Shiva Puja is performed.
 This is a very intense mantra and to begin with, only one japa mala of the mantra is given per day, which takes about twenty minutes.
 Slowly, with regular meditation, this daily number of japa malas is increased.

-All mantras so far are Vedic mantras.
-They will awaken intuition, inner strength, abundance of energy in the body and Kundalini Shakti.
-They will awaken a lot of devotion and courage.
+These two mantras are the fundamental practice of Shiva Shakti Tantra.
+They will, through regular mantra japa meditation, cleanse the essential fears that exist in every person.
+They will remove a large part of personal negative karmas, as well as the karmas of the entire family tree.
+All these changes will be clearly visible in the manifested world, our external life.
+In addition, they will bring adhara (strength of mind and body) which is necessary for all further intensive practices.
+They will also awaken intuition, abundance of energy in the body and Kundalini Shakti.
+They will awaken a lot of devotion and heart (bhakti).
 They will cleanse and calm mental activity, increase focus and concentration, heal and stabilize the emotional body.
-The mantras will give many insights into the nature of the world we live in, will connect a person with the deepest aspirations of his soul and give him the strength to follow them.
+The mantras will give many insights into the nature of the world in which we live, will connect a person with the deepest aspirations of his soul and give him the strength to follow them.

-The dynamics of initiations are completely individual.
-It depends on the individual’s dedication to the entire process, maturity and the amount of mental-emotional baggage that the mantras must clear.
+Daily regular mantra japa meditation is required, at least for a year with the Om Namah Shivaya mantra, before diksha in the Mahamrityunjaya mantra.
+The duration of meditation with this mantra is completely individual.
+It depends on the individual’s dedication to the entire process, maturity and the amount of mental-emotional baggage that needs to be cleared.